RonIovine/pshell/README.md

 easily compiled out via the build-time config files.

-Along with the optional trace filtering mechanism, there is also an optional integrated trace logging subsystem, API, and demo program that is provided to demonstrate the dynamic control of logging via the trace filter pshell CLI mechanism.
+Along with the optional trace filtering mechanism, there is also an optional integrated trace logging subsystem and API to show the integration of an existing logging system into the dynamic trace filter API.
+The output of this logging system can be controlled via the trace filter pshell CLI mechanism.
 This example logging system can also be compiled out via the build-time config files if an existing logging system is used.

+In addition to the infrastructure components, three demo programs are also provided, one to show the usage of the pshell server API, one to show the usage of pshell control API, and one to show the usage of the traced filter/trace log API.

 See the full README file for a complete description of all the components, installation, and usage.